torrvision/CollaborativeSLAMDataset/README.md

    Note that the second and third parameters default to `frames_resized` and `/c/spaint/build/bin/apps/spaintgui/spaintgui`, respectively.

+# Hints and Tips

+* You can generate a single sequence of posed RGB-D frames for each subset of the dataset by running the `reconstruct-global.sh` script and saving the sequence to disk in `spaintgui`.

 # Licence

 This dataset is licensed under a CC-BY-SA licence.
 See [https://creativecommons.org/licenses/by-sa/4.0/legalcode] for the full legal text.